on this page

 - the income test for pensions

-- reporting your income.
+- how to report your income.

 If you’re Age Pension age and still employed, you may qualify for the Work Bonus.
 This reduces the effect of your employment income on your payment rate.